 (ii) it is equally exciting to now use reprogramming methods as tools to study or treat certain diseases. iPS cells have the great advantage that they can easily be genetically manipulated rendering them ideal for treating monogenetic disorders when combined with cell transplantation-based therapies.
 In particular we are working on Dystrophic Epidermolysis Bullosa in collaboration with Stanford's Dermatology Department.
 An exciting application of iN cell technology will be to try modeling neurological diseases in vitro.
 We perform both mouse and human experiments hoping to identify quantifiable phenotypes correlated with genotype and in a second step evaluate whether this assay could be used to discover novel drugs improve the disease progression.

-Dystrophic epidermolysis bullosa (DEB) is a group of diseases caused by genetic mutations in the gene for type VII collagen.
-DEB can be severe or mild with the recessive disease usually being more severe.
-Patients with DEB develop large, severely painful blisters and open wounds from minor trauma to their skin.
-We are screening subjects with DEB to evaluate characteristics of the subjects and their cells in order to develop new strategies of therapy.
+Recessive dystrophic epidermolysis bullosa (RDEB) is a disease caused by genetic mutations in the gene for type VII collagen.
+Patients with RDEB develop large, severely painful blisters and open wounds from minor trauma to their skin.
+We are screening subjects with RDEB to evaluate characteristics of the subjects and their cells in order to develop new strategies of therapy and determine whether subjects could be candidates for treatment studies.

 - Directed Reading in Cancer Biology